 Learning Mentors, Learning Support Assistants and Student Support Assistants provide support on an individual or small group basis to students who need extra help and organisation to achieve their potential.

-The School is fortunate to have the services of one of the Sisters of Notre Dame as Chaplain.
+The School is fortunate to have the services of two of the Sisters of Notre Dame as Chaplains.

 They are able to provide support to students, develop community links and work with the RE department to develop students’ spirituality.